matthieuSolente/email-darkmode/README.md

 ## Image swap

-Including the last hack with the `<picture>` solutions above, we ca get a quite good support for darkmode :
+Including the last hack + the `<picture>` solutions above, we ca get a quite good support for darkmode :

 >This works on
 - :heavy_check_mark: Office 365 Dark (macOS)